bramley/phplist-plugin-contentareas/README.md

 * the file ContentAreas.php
 * the directory ContentAreas

+Then click the small orange icon to enable the plugin.
 ### Replace phplist files ###

+**This step is needed only for phplist releases 3.0.12 and 3.2.0.
+It is not needed for 3.2.1 and later releases.**

 Either one or two phplist files need be replaced.
 One change is to allow the plugin to build the complete message when sending.